zimmski/tavor/doc/format.md

 ## <a name="statements"></a>Statements

-Statements allows the Tavor format to have a control flow in its token definitions which depends on the generated tokens and values.
+Statements allow the Tavor format to have a control flow in its token definitions depending on the generated tokens and values.
 All statements start with the opening curly brace `{` and end with closing curly brace `}`.
 Right after `{`, the statement operator must be defined.

 ### <a name="statements-if"></a>`if` statement